department-of-veterans-affairs/vets-design-system-documentation/src/_components/button.md

 {% include storybook-preview.html story="components-buttons--secondary" %}

+### Wizard buttons

+Use the **wizard** button to trigger a [wizard]({{ site.baseurl }}/patterns/wizards) on a page.

+{% include storybook-preview.html story="components-buttons--continue" %}

+### What to use for primary call to actions that link to another page
+Accessibility specialists have determined that calls to action that bring a user to another page should be replaced with more visually prominent links rather than buttons due to confusion with screen readers.
+Read [Action link]({{ site.baseurl }}/components/action-link) documentation for more details.
+We encourage using green buttons for triggering wizards only.

 ### Big buttons

 Any button can be made bigger by adding a class name of `usa-button-big` to the button.